espocrm/documentation/docs/administration/config-params.md

 ### Emails

-* emailKeepParentTeamsEntityList – `['Case']` – when related email is fetched, teams of the parent record will be copied to the email; by default it's available only for cases;
+* emailKeepParentTeamsEntityList – `['Case']` – when a related email is fetched, teams of the parent record will be copied to the email; by default, it's available only for cases;
-* emailForceUseExternalClient – `false` – when composing email all users will be forced to use external client;
+* emailForceUseExternalClient – `false` – when composing an email, all users will be forced to use external client;

 ### Stream

 * noteEditThresholdPeriod – `'7 days'` – how much time is available for editing steam posts;
 * noteDeleteThresholdPeriod – `'1 month'` – how much time is available for deleting steam posts;
-* streamEmailWithContentEntityTypeList – `['Case']` – to display content of email in stream; by default it's available only for cases;
+* streamEmailWithContentEntityTypeList – `['Case']` – to display the content of the email in stream; by default, it's available only for cases;

 ### Clean-up